Some Day the Lord will give His Blessing

 Hogarth, William (1697 London 1764).
 The Industrious Prentice performing the Duty of a Christian.
 During the service side by side with the daughter of his wealthy master, jointly holding the gospel book.
 Engraving by Thomas Cook (c.
 1744 – London 1818).
 Inscribed: Designed by Wm.
 Hogarth. / Engraved by T. Cook. / Plate 2. / Published by T. Cook Islington; and G. G. & J. Robinsons, Paternoster Row, February 1st.
 1796.
 11⅞ × 14⅜ in (30.2 × 36.5 cm).

-Industry & Idleness II. – Marvelous impression on buff paper.
+Industry & Idleness II. – Marvelous impression on strong paper.
 In its downright luxuriously wide white margin a few weak foxing spots and upper right slight tidemark.
 Beyond that – contrary to all later Hogarth editions – in the original size. – Cook “made his mark as Hogarth engraver, too” (Thieme-Becker).

 “ Whereas the industrious apprentice has the honour, too, to attend church with his master’s daughter and he sings devoutly with her from the same gospel book … Once they will surely become a pair … our Goodchild and Miss West, his lord’s and master’s only daughter! ”